Your session has timed out

 Most people get nervous before interviews.
 And nerves can cause you to stumble through even the most fundamental interactions.

-That’s why the tell me about yourself interview questions is the hardest part of the interview for some job seekers.
+That’s why the tell me about yourself interview question is the hardest part of the interview for some job seekers.
 It often comes first, and it’s mystifying.

 That’s why you need to prepare.